DreamEcho100/lognmaze/data/articles/mazen-mohamed/5- Useful HTML elements you may not know.md

 ## acronym (`<acronym></acronym>`)

+> Warning it is **deprecated**, as of why we include it it is because we will use to explain the [`<abbr>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) tag.

-The `<acronym>` tag is a way to define or further explain a group of words.
-When you hover over text that has the `<acronym>` tag used, a box appears below with the text from the title tag.
+The [`<acronym>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/acronym) tag is a way to define or further explain a group of words.
+When you hover over text that has the [`<acronym>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/acronym) tag used, a box appears below with the text from the title tag.
 For example:

 ```html
 <p>